 The later successful expansion of R1b1a1b1-L23 subclades, with R1b1a1b1b-Z2103 slightly later than R1b1a1b1a-L51, as well as the prevalent R1b1a1b1b-Z2103 lineages found in eastern Yamna samples and Afanasevo, support the presence of R1b1a1b1a-L51 lineages mainly in the western Don–Volga area, possibly as the majority haplogroup of late Repin.
 The expansion of the late Repin culture (and later emergence of early Yamna) in the Volga–Ural region was probably then a cultural rather than demic diffusion over populations already genetically and culturally similar.

-One Yamna sample from Lopatino II (ca. 3000 BC), of haplogroup R1b1a1b1-L23 (Y410+, L51-), is intermediate for the of R1b1a1b1a-L51 trunk (unless he is actually of a R1b1a1b1a-L51subclade and there is lacking data on the sample).
-The fact that Lopatino II is part of a late Repin kurgan site in the Samara region (see above Figure 19) points to some demic diffusion of Repin clans of R1b1a1b1a-L51 lineages to the east.
-Further R1b1a1b1a-L51 samples have been reported from central and south Asian sites (Narasimhan et al. 2018), although their actual haplogroup remains dubious.
-The majority of R1b1a1b1b-Z2103 lineages found to date in the Volga–Ural area, and their presence in the Balkans and among western settlers, points to its original presence probably among Repin settlers of the Middle Don region, too.
+One Yamna sample from Lopatino II (ca. 3000 BC), possibly of haplogroup R1b1a1b1-L23 (Y410+, L51-)+, may be thus intermediate between R1b1a1b1-L23 and subclade R1b1a1b1a-L51.
+The fact that Lopatino II is part of a late Repin kurgan site in the Samara region (see above Figure 24) points to some demic diffusion of Repin clans of R1b1a1b1a-L51 lineages to the east.
+Further R1b1a1b1a-L51 samples have been reported from central and south Asian sites (Narasimhan et al. 2018), although their actual haplogroups remain dubious.
+The majority of R1b1a1b1b-Z2103 lineages found to date in the Volga–Ural area, as well as their presence in the Balkans and among western Yamna settlers, points to its original presence probably among Repin settlers of the Middle Don region, too.